• Home

 Chop 2 pounds of aloe vera clear soap base with a soap knife into 1-inch chunks.

 Using a digital scale weigh, place a large glass measuring cup on the scale.
-Tare weight of the measuring cup and add soap chunks until you reach one pound of clear soap base.
+Tare the weight of the measuring cup and add soap chunks until you reach one pound of clear soap base.

 2. Melt Soap

 Place the soap chunks in the glass measuring cup into the microwave.
-Melt soap in 30 seconds intervals, stirring in between with a heat resistant silicone spatula for 1.5 to 2 minutes total.
+Melt soap in 30 seconds intervals, stirring in between with a heat-resistant silicone spatula for 1.5 to 2 minutes total.

 3. Add Scent to Soap

-Once melted remove the soap from the microwave and add half of your choice of scent.
+Once melted, remove the soap from the microwave and add half of your choice of scent.
 So either 25 drops of essential oil or ½ tablespoon of natural fragrance oil.
 Stir well to incorporate the scent.

 4. Add Pressed Flowers & Pour Soap

-Spray the soap with rubbing alcohol to prevent bubbles forming.
+Spray the soap with rubbing alcohol to prevent bubbles from forming.
 Allow these first layers to cool for 5 to 15 minutes.
 Then repeat steps 2 and 3 to melt and scent the 2nd pound of soap in the recipe.

 After, pour melted soap over the first layers to seal in the pressed flowers.
 This time the pressed flowers should not float to the top of the soap as they should already be set in the soap that has begun to harden.
-And this step will also ensure a smooth surface to the clear soap bar.
+And this step will also ensure a smooth surface for the clear soap bar.
 (I learned this layering technique after a little trial and error.)

 Love the Look of Pressed Flowers?
 Collecting and preserving pressed flowers and leaves has always been second nature to me.
 It was a treasured pastime, I now share with my young daughter.
 I’ve found adding flowers to clear soap is beautiful way enjoy them!